Software Use & Access

 Here's a step-by-step tutorial to get started with StoryMaps.
 Check the general FAQ for questions, and explore Esri resources and other stories for inspiration.

 An express map is a simple locator/distribution map that you can create within the StoryMap builder that you can draw features and annotate.
 It only exists within the StoryMap you’re working in as opposed to a web map that can be used in other StoryMaps and web apps.
-A web map can house layers, perform analysis, visualize, and prompt interactions with your narrative (such as map actions).
-We recommend using a web map where possible.
+A web map is created in ArcGIS Online and then brought into StoryMaps.
+It can house layers, perform analysis, visualize, and prompt interactions with your narrative.
+We recommend using a web map where possible, but sometimes an express map is the right tool for the job.